Bioinformatics-UM6P/MegaPlantTF/workshop/README.md

 ### Step 1: Create & Activate Conda Environment

-First, create the `MegaPlantTF` environment from the provided YAML file.
+Open your terminal in the current folder then create the `MegaPlantTF` environment from the provided YAML file.

 ```bash
 conda env create -f ../env.yml